 LUCIDAT dashboard allows users to be aware of new deducted information based on data coming from sensors and Open APIs.
 This information includes events, city bike stations, real-time weather monitoring, most recent public transport alerts and pollutants level in the Helsinki area.
 Descriptions of the events and POIs are provided with direct links to the corresponding websites.
 The dashboard is divided into 4 main sections, each of which covers a certain aspect: 1) POIs, events and transport information, 2) current weather and forecasts, 3) air quality and gas sources and 4) noise level.
 This dashboard can be utilized by both city officials and consumers.

 In addition to these three solutions, selected users in Jätkäsaari area with sensor kits were provided with customized, “Better breathe and fit” dashboard, which shows information regarding air quality measured by their sensors and forecast about pollutants level, considering the actual weather of the city.
-More specifically, the sensor kits are placed on the balcony or windowsill, and the selected users can follow the real-time level of pollution in their neighborhood.
+More specifically, the sensor kits are placed on the balcony or windowsill, and the selected users can follow the real-time level of pollution in their neighbourhood.

 During the testing process, CKIR project researchers conducted a total of 50 user interviews with citizens, tourists and visitors of Helsinki in two public destinations in Helsinki city center: The Helsinki Central Library Oodi, which is a popular destination for both citizens and visitors as a brand new “icon” of Helsinki and in Helsinki University Main Library called “Kaisa-talo”.
 The interviews were structured so that the user was familiarized comprehensively with the selected dashboard and then interviewed.
 Moreover, Jätkäsaari citizens with sensor kits were interviewed online about their experiences on the customized “Better breathe and fit” dashboard.